fubark/cyber/docs/docs.md

 >

 ### Builtin functions.
-> `func genLabel(name String)`
+> `func genLabel(name string)`
 >
 >Emits a label during codegen for debugging.

 ### Builtin constants.
-> `var modUri String`
+> `var modUri string`
 >
 >Evaluates to the module's URI as a string.
 See [Module URI](#module-uri).

 ## Runtime execution.
 `cy.eval` evaluates source code in an isolated VM.
-If the last statement is an expression, a primitive or String can be returned to the caller:
+If the last statement is an expression, a primitive or string can be returned to the caller:
 ```cy
 use cy